Apparent horizon as a membrane: Introduction

 \section{Introduction}

 More than a hundred astrophysical black holes --- dark, massive, ultra-compact objects --- have been identified \cite{LIGO:23,EHT:22}.
-While all the observations so far are consistent with the classical Kerr solution to Einstein--Hilbert gravity, there are more than a dozen classes of models that purport to provide a detailed description of the observed objects \cite{CP:19,BCC:25}.
-Their proliferation is possible because the defining textbook feature of a black hole --- the event horizon \cite{HE:73,FN:98,F:15} --- is a teleological concept and is, in principle, inaccessible to local observers \cite{V:14,B:17}.
+While all the observations so far are consistent with the classical Kerr solution to Einstein--Hilbert gravity, there are more than a dozen classes of models that aim to provide an alternative description of the observed objects \cite{CP:19,BCC:25}.
+Their proliferation is possible because the defining textbook feature of a black hole --- the event horizon \cite{HE:73,FN:98,F:15,AK:25} --- is a teleological concept and is, in principle, inaccessible to local observers \cite{V:14,B:17}.

 In classical general relativity, \textit{mathematical} black holes (MBHs) --- spacetime domains whose interior is causally disconnected from the exterior by a null event horizon --- arise only as the asymptotic end state of gravitational collapse.
 Accepting their formation in finite time entails serious mathematical difficulties and potential paradoxes \cite{FN:98,BD:84,BMPS:95,B:17,MMT:22}.